 Begin the journey north through the scenic Chugach State Park to Talkeetna, gateway to the Alaska Range.
 Once there, you'll have the freedom to choose from several activities, including a guest favorite - flightseeing!
 Take to the skies on an optional flightseeing tour of Denali and its adjacent glacial canyons, or wander through "downtown" Talkeetna and learn about mountaineering and Talkeetna's history.
 Tonight, you have the flexibility to dine with the other members of your group or enjoy a great meal on your own.
 Overnight at Talkeetna Alaskan Lodge.

-Following an early breakfast, embark on a return Denali scenic drive and watch for wildlife while heading for the entrance of the park.
-Bid farewell to Denali and board the first-class Goldstar cars of the Alaska Railroad for your comfortable return journey to Anchorage, arriving at approximately 8:30 p.m.
+Enjoy a relaxed morning in your peaceful surroundings at Tonglen Lake Lodge, and later this morning, bid farewell to Denali and board the first-class Goldstar cars of the Alaska Railroad for your comfortable return journey to Anchorage, arriving at approximately 8:30 p.m.

 You will arrive at the Anchorage train station by approximately 8:30 p.m. on the last day of your journey.
 See the "Alaska Travel Information" section of your Trip Planning Booklet for recommended lodging.
 If you choose to fly home this night, we suggest you book a flight that departs after 11:30 p.m. in case of possible transportation delays.

 Seward Windsong Lodge: We partner with Seward Windsong Lodge, owned by Pursuit Collection, to give our guests a peaceful experience during our stay near Seward.
 This lodge features charming Alaska ambience and a great location along the Resurrection River and near Exit Glacier.